-It is understood that the release of stewards is for contract administration purposes.
+It is understood that the release of stewards is for contract administration purposes including up to eight (8) hours, in a minimum of four (4) hour increments, of release time during the employee's scheduled work hours for a new steward to attend Union hosted new steward training.
 Reasonable diligence will be exercised by stewards in performing their duties so that they do not interfere with the operational needs of the Employer.
 The parties agree that where a bargaining unit member is unable or unwilling to represent his/her own interest(s), a designated steward shall be provided with all necessary documentation regarding the issue and will stand in the place of the member as their Union representative.
 Stewards and/or Union representatives requiring release time for contract administration purposes, shall follow procedures outlined in this Section, and Sections 3.11 and 25.07, of the Agreement before leaving their work location.
 Stewards shall contact the supervisor or designee of an area to be visited and shall secure the signature of that supervisor or designee.